AMRE-LPS/AMRE-2024-LPS/README.md

 ## Description
 This is a simple scripting program utilizing the cpu test of the *sysbench* tool and a piecewise linear regression model to detect the number of virtual cores on a computer system.
 Here, we define virtual cores to be the *processing units* available to the OS.
 It is an observed phenomenon that a computer system runs the benchmark at its full potential when the parameter *threads* is set equal to the number of virtual cores (the output when running the command *nproc --all*).
-Utilizing this pattern, this program determines the number of virtual cores in a system with the following steps:
+This pattern allows this program to determine the number of virtual cores in a system with the following steps:

 - Obtaining the output as the number of events from *sysbench cpu --cpu-max-prime={num_prime} run --num-threads={thread_count}* with different cpu-max-prime and num-threads
 - A 2-segment linear regression is applied for each set of data (grouped by cpu-max-prime, each color line on the graph) in order to calculate the *breakpoint* (the x-value of the intersection between 2 linear lines) which happens to be the number of threads.